codingMustache/codingMustache/README.md

 ## Joke of the Day

-Hostess: Do you have a preference of where you sit?
-Dad: Down.
+If you want a job in the moisturizer industry, the best advice I can give is to apply daily.

 ## Daily Trivia

-Which programming language was developed by Sun Microsystems in 1995?
+According to the International System of Units, how many bytes are in a kilobyte of RAM?
- 1. Python
+ 1. 1000
- 2. Solaris OS
+ 2. 500
- 3. C++
+ 3. 1024
- 4. Java
+ 4. 512

 <details>
   <summary>Answer</summary>
-  Java
+  1000
 </details>